etsangsplk/trireme-example/README.md

 load a policy configuration through a JSON file.
 An example of such policy can be found the policy.json file.

+## Policy Management
+The default policy management example illustrates the power the of mutual authorization, that enables flexible policy definitions without the need of quadratic number of policies.

+The model is actually very simple.
+For each application, a developer can define its dependencies (i.e. which other types of applications or services does his application depend on).
+This is information that any developer has, since when they are building the application they know which other services they consume.

+From an operatios and security perspective, the operatios team can define exposure rules that define which entities can consume a particular service.
+These consumption rules can limit for example that a given service is only exposed to a development environment and a different services is only exposed to a production environment.

+The benefit of this approach is that the operator does not need to understand all the dependencies of the applications and the developer does not need to understand all the limitations of the environment.
+Policies are bound automatically to applications based on the requirements of both entities.

+The file [profile.json] presents an example of such policy definitions.

+## Peristency and recovery from restarts
+The current example does not support persistency since the trireme-lib is now stateless.
+Maintaining state of processes that are active and later reimplementing policy in case  the trireme-example daemon restarts must be implemented in the policy engine.
+Although it works for the case of docker, since docker itself maintains persistent state for the active containers, it will not work for the Linux processes unless explicitly implemented by the policy engine.

 # Trying it quickly

 In order to get a quick proof of concept up and running, you can run the `launch.sh` script or run the following command: